geldata/nextjs-gel-auth-template/README.md

 In the `app/auth/[...auth]/route.ts` file, you can find the user creation flow.
 You can modify this flow to include additional steps.
 For example, you can send a custom email to the new user or store additional data in the database.

-## 👀 Quick look at the EdgeDB schema
+## 👀 Quick look at the Gel schema

-In the `dbschema/default.esdl` file, you can find the EdgeDB schema for this template.
+In the `dbschema/default.gel` file, you can find the Gel schema for this template.
 It includes the `User` and `Item` types with some basic fields and access policies.
 Here's a quick look at the schema:

 ```sql
 using extension auth;
 ```

-This line enables the EdgeDB Auth extension, which provides built-in authentication and authorization features.
+This line enables the Gel Auth extension, which provides built-in authentication and authorization features.

 ```sql
   scalar type Role extending enum<admin, user>;